canonical/temporal-rocks/DEVELOPING.md

 ## Directory structure

 Each temporal rock is organized into a separate directory (e.g. `temporal-server/`).
+Each component has a rockcraft.yaml file per supported version (e.g. `temporal-server/1.23.1/rockcraft.yaml`).

 ## Building Temporal rocks